 The programme of study is equivalent to one semester (full-time) totalling 60 credits comprising of:

 AND any of the following courses to make up the remaining credits (if any):

-For more information on each course view the Academic Course Descriptions 2019.
+For more information on each course view the Course Descriptions.

-For a full list of courses view our Academic Schedule of Courses 2019.
+For a full list of courses view our Academic Schedule of Courses.

 Admission to the New Zealand Certificate in Christian Studies is open to full-time and part-time New Zealand students and full-time International students.

 In order to gain admission all applicants must have achieved one of the following: